KerenLab/CellTune-App/docs/documentation.md

 ## Documentation
 &nbsp;
-Documentation and tutorials are *coming soon*.
+Additional documentation and screenshots are *coming soon*.
-In the meantime, [contact us](contact) with questions.
+In the meantime, see our [Tutorial](tutorials) with comprehensive videos.
+Also feel free to [contact us](contact) with questions.

 ---